Updated on: 11/22/2019

 - Deliberately trying to obtain a crowd’s attention by operating car in a reckless manner

 - Driving in a way that unnecessarily increases the risk of injury to people or property

 Violators of RCW 46.41.530 may be charged with reckless driving, a gross misdemeanor in Washington State.
 A gross misdemeanor is a more serious misdemeanor charge, but not enough to be considered a felony.
 The offense is punishable by a fine of up to $5,000 and an additional 364 days in jail.

 These offenses may also include a 30-day license suspension.
 Those guilty of reckless driving may also be required to purchase SR-22 insurance, required by most states for “high risk” drivers.

 Injured In A Street Racing Accident?

-If you or someone you love has been injured in an accident due to an illegal street racing incident, Washington State car accident law firm Davis Law Group, P.S., can help you obtain compensation.
+If you or someone you love has been injured in an accident due to an illegal street racing incident, the Washington state car accident lawyers at Davis Law Group, P.S., can help you obtain compensation.
 In the wake of an accident, it's important that you have the resources you need to recover.
 Whether you need medical treatment, a doctor referral, a cash advance, compensation for medical bills, lost wages or pain and suffering, Davis Law Group will fight to get you every penny to which you are entitled.

-Contact Attorney Chris Davis and the Davis Law Group today if you or someone you love has been injured in an illegal street racing accident.
+Contact Seattle personal injury attorney Chris Davis and the Davis Law Group today if you or someone you love has been injured in an illegal street racing accident.
 Call (206) 727-4000, use the chat feature below or fill out the contact form on this page for a free case evaluation so we can help get you the compensation to start your recovery.